JiaGengChang/myevae/README.md

 As there are over 50,000 raw features and contains missing values, this step performs supervised-feature selection, scaling, and imputation.

+For feature selection, elastic net regularized Cox proportional hazards is used.

+For imputation, round-robin imputation with scikit-learn IterativeImputer is used, with random forest regressor and classifier as based estimators.

 ```bash
 myevae preprocess \
     -e [endpoint: os | pfs] \